cerner/terra-docker/README.md

 ## terra-node-dev

 This dockerfile provides a docker image setup with zshell for developers to use as a common node development environment.
 This image copies no code in and can be used directly with a volume mount to add code to the /opt/module directory.

+## Versioning

+These docker containers are versioned via [semver](https://medium.com/@mccode/using-semantic-versioning-for-docker-image-tags-dfde8be06699).

+## Development notes

+### Changes to terra-node-base

+Make any changes to terra-node-base in an isolated pull request.
+Automated releases through docker hub are non deterministic and there is no guarantee that terra-node-base will build and be released before the containers that depend on it.

+### Major versions

+Versions are controlled via the automated build in docker hub.
+Before merging a major version into master, the versions in docker hub *must* be updated.